UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session02.rst

 .. nextslide::

 Note that this is not the same repository as the class materials.

 It will be a repository that is created just for this class, and will be called IntroPython*quarter*.

 In examples below it is called IntroToPython, so replace that in your head with the name of this year's repository. :)

 We will create this repository now.

 .. nextslide::

-This new repository will include examples and we will add relevant materials to it throughout the quarter.
+This new repository will include examples and we will add relevant materials (and exercise solutions) to it throughout the quarter.

-There will be a folder called students at the top level, and everyone will create there own directory within it.
+There will be a folder called students at the top level, and everyone will create their own directory within it.

 So, everyone will commit to this repository, and everyone will have access to everyone's code.

 This will make it easier to collaborate.